drirodri/users-api/README.md

 ---

 **Note**: This is a comprehensive study project showcasing production-ready NestJS patterns for authentication, authorization, and clean architecture.
-The implementation follows industry best practices and can serve as a reference for building secure Node.js applications.
-The Bruno collections provide comprehensive manual testing capabilities but should be supplemented with automated tests for production use.
+The implementation follows industry best practices with complete unit test coverage and can serve as a reference for building secure Node.js applications.